fishslips/TimSeverance/docs/Academic/CS-2420/Week 5.md

 Recursive quicksort can be faster than recursive mergesort with the use of tail recursion, which can allow the compiler to optimize and minimize stack depth.

+Iterative versions can be used for both

+Zybooks mergesort copies the list, and then inserts the sorted list into a region of the original list.
+We don't really care that it's overriding because as we recursively split, if we're keeping track of which zones we're splitting into with i,j,k, we'll never override information we need.